ssriskanda/Sriskanda-portfolio/Part 3_final_project_ssriskan.md

-# Presentation and Final Thoughts
+# Part 3: Presentation and Final Thoughts

 ---
 ### Table of Contents

-Part 3
    * Link to Part 1, Part 2, and final Shorthand presentation
    * Overall Work Summary
    * Final changes and reflection